Queensland Camping

 The first of many lakes on K’gari to explore, Lake Boomanjin is the southernmost lake on the island.
 While not the most popular lake on K’gari, at 200 hectares, Lake Boomanjin is actually the world’s largest perched lake and is one of the island’s hidden gems.

-There is a fenced picnic area just by the car park – unfortunately due to the dingos, you can’t bring any food or drink down to the banks of the lake.
+There is a fenced picnic area just by the car park; unfortunately, due to the dingos, you can’t bring any food or drinks down to the banks of the lake.
 There are also toilets here too.
 It’s just a short walk from the car park down to the lake.

 Lake Birrabeen

-A further 25 minutes inland from Lake Boomanjin and you’ll find Lake Birrabeen another gorgeous lake K’gari has, which again is not as popular as Lake McKenize making it a great choice for those wanting to escape the crowds.
+Take a further 25 minutes inland from Lake Boomanjin to find Lake Birrabeen, another gorgeous lake in K’gari.
+It’s not as popular as Lake McKenzie, which makes it a great choice for those seeking to escape the crowds.

-Lake Birrabeen is just stunning and some even say it is more beautiful than Lake McKenzie – I’m inclined to agree!.
-It has crystal clear water surrounded by a pure white sandy shore.
+Lake Birrabeen is truly breathtaking, and some even argue that its beauty surpasses that of Lake McKenzie, a sentiment I tend to concur with.
+The lake boasts pristine water, encircled by a pure, white sandy shore.
 This is a great place for swimming on K’gari or even a kayak.
 Honestly, I couldn’t get over how clear the water is here!
-It is just stunning and barely anyone there unlike Lake McKenzie.
+It is just stunning, and barely anyone is there, unlike Lake McKenzie.

-Pack a picnic when coming to Lake Birrabeen as here you’ll find toilets and picnic tables.
-Although there are two car parks and entrances down to the lake – so if you get to one and don’t see the picnic area – keep driving until you reach the other one.
+Pack a picnic when coming to Lake Birrabeen, as here you’ll find toilets and picnic tables.
+Although there are two car parks and entrances down to the lake, if you get to one and don’t see the picnic area, keep driving until you reach the other one.

 Eurong